undergrad-partner-school

 Located in the heart of Washington, D.C., CUA provides students with a unique opportunity to engage with the nation's capital.
 The university's campus is just a few miles away from iconic landmarks such as the White House, the U.S. Capitol, and numerous museums and cultural institutions.
 CUA students have access to internships, research opportunities, and networking connections that are unmatched in many other institutions.
 The campus itself features beautiful architecture, lush green spaces, and state-of-the-art facilities, fostering an environment that encourages personal and academic growth.

 Located in Washington, DC and set in an urban environment, The Catholic University of America is a private university.
-This educational institution operates on a semester-based calendar.
-It has an acceptance rate of 85%.
-The freshman retention rate at The Catholic University of America is 88% and the six-year graduation rate is 76%.
+This school uses a semester-based calendar.
+It has an acceptance rate of 82%.
+The freshman retention rate at The Catholic University of America is 87% and the six-year graduation rate is 80%.

-The freshmen application deadline for this school is January 15.
+For freshmen, the application deadline for this school is February 1.
 For transfer students, the application deadline is July 15.

-Here are some essential information on important things to consider about The Catholic University of America.
+Here are some up-to-date information on important things to consider about The Catholic University of America.

 Quick Facts